Chia pudding is a quick, make-ahead breakfast or snack recipe. It’s sweet, good for you, customizable, and fits with any diet plan.

 - You can also use an alternate nut butter!
 And, sun-butter is great for creating a nut-free pudding.

-To Store: Chia pudding is great for meal-prep because it lasts for quite a long time in the refrigerator!
+To Store: Chia pudding is great for meal prep because it lasts for quite a long time in the refrigerator!
 Simply transfer pudding to one large, singular airtight container or multiple smaller containers and refrigerate for up to 5 days.

 To Freeze: You might not guess that chia pudding is freezer-friendly, but it totally is!
 Place it in an airtight, freezer-safe container and store frozen for up to 3 months.
-Once thawed, give it a good stir and it should retain it’s pudding-like texture.
+Once thawed, give it a good stir, and it should retain its pudding-like texture.

 - Fruit and granola: Serve with quick fruit salad and some fresh, crunchy granola!

-- Quick bread: I love a big, soft piece of sweet quick-bread with my chia pudding.
+- Quick bread: I love a big, soft piece of sweet quick bread with my chia pudding.
 It’s the best combo for breakfast!
 Try my chocolate chip almond flour bread or low-carb banana bread.

 - Pancakes or waffles: Add chia pudding to your brunch spread alongside gluten free peanut butter pancakes, gluten free peanut butter waffles, almond flour pancakes or these mouthwatering almond butter waffles!